toan06/EZ/README.md

 * If you reload the page the code will be lost, or if you switch to another URL and then switch back the code will also be lost
 ## read
 * Although the code is not complicated, I find it very interesting and the power of JavaScript in the browser is really strong.
+* Since I'm just learning JavaScript, I wrote these for practice.
+So the code will be very newbie-like